t0-retooling/defender-recon24/README.md

 Don't miss out on this opportunity to gain valuable insights into Windows Defender's signature detection mechanisms and to increase the world's entropy!

-This is the link to the schedule: [Recon 2024 Schedule](https://cfp.recon.cx/recon2024/talk/TFC3XM/)
+This is the link to the schedule at Recon:

 ## Description of the material